NoMansion/Simpleexercise-backend/README.md

 - Connects to a PostgreSQL database.

 ## Part 2: Processing
 - Receives a video from the app and analyzes the average angle of the knees to assess proper squat form.
+Uses OpenCV and OpenPose/
 - Generates a workout plan for the user based on the video data and survey answers from the app.
 - Updates the Note with the generated workout plan.